-Liquid funds stand at £337K (net current assets £138K and investments £199K).
+Liquid funds stand at £202K (net current assets £13K and investments £189K).
 It is our policy to upgrade properties to our current specification when they become vacant (if they have not already been upgraded).
 Based on a revised specification, upgrade costs can range from £40K to over £100K.
-From our cash reserves alone, we could upgrade one bungalow without having to realise any of our investments.
-Of our 29 bungalows, 17 have been fully upgraded (to a previous specification) at the year end with another pending.
-The two-storey house has also been previously upgraded.
+Two bungalows have been left vacant pending planning permission (granted in 2023) and the next steps for these will be informed by the significant upgrade completed during FY'23.